antaldaniel/greendeal/content/post/2021-06-10-founder-daniel-antal/index.md

 authors = ["daniel_antal"]

-tags = ["open-data", "open-science", "trustworthy AI", "service-design", "communication"]
+tags = ["open-data", "open-science", "trustworthy AI", "service-design", "data collection"]

 summary = "Open data is like gold in the mud below the chilly waves of mountain rivers.
-Panning it out requires a lot of patience, or a good machine."
+Panning it out requires a lot of patience, or a good machine.
+I think we will come to as surprising and strong findings as Bellingcat, but we are not focusing on individual events and stories, but on social and environmental processes and changes."

 projects = ["eu-datathon_2021"]